codecypher/LearnAI/code/python_cv.md

-# Python Computer Vision Snippets
+# Python Computer Vision Code Snippets

 ## Show samples from each class